khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ## Layout

 - Setting form elements use the [form layout sizes](/patterns/forms#layout).
-- When a settings page contains multiple sections, each section header remains sticky to provide context.
+- When a settings page contains multiple sections, each section header remains sticky on scroll to provide context.
 - A sticky footer containing action buttons (for example, Save and Cancel) should appear when a setting has been changed.
 - Settings should appear stacked in a single column.